grezxune/zettel.nvim/README.md

 # Zettel.nvim

-This is my take on creating a Neovim experience for Zettelkasten note taking.
+This is my take on creating a Zettelkasten note taking experience in Neovim.
 I use Obsidian but work mostly in Neovim so I wanted an extremely efficient way to add a note to my Zettelkasten in the middle of my workflow.
 This plugin allows me to do that.
 You can configure it to your liking by providing a template file as well as placeholders and what you'd like to see happen with those placeholders.
 There are two default placeholders which which will be outlined below.

 tl;dr: This plugin allows you to create a new note in your Zettelkasten with a single command.
 You can configure the template and placeholders to your liking.